Spencer Torkelson Player Props: Tigers vs. Royals

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 79 hits and a team-best slugging percentage of .397.
+- Torkelson has 79 hits to go with a slugging percentage of .394, both of which are best among Detroit hitters this season.

-- Torkelson will look to extend his eight-game hitting streak.
-He's batting .286 over the course of his last games.

-- Torkelson has reached base via a hit in 56 games this season (of 90 played), and had multiple hits in 20 of those games.
+- Torkelson has picked up a hit in 56 of 91 games this season, with multiple hits 20 times.

-- Torkelson has an RBI in 33 of 90 games this season, with multiple RBI in nine of them.
+- Torkelson has driven in a run in 33 games this season (36.3%), including nine games with more than one RBI (9.9%).
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.